torsteins/inf102f18-mandatory1/README.md

  the stack and preform the quicksort routine.
 Instead of doing recursive calls, push new ranges onto the stack.)

-## [2]&nbsp;&nbsp;Indexed Priority Queues (20 points)
+## [2]&nbsp;&nbsp;(Indexed) Priority Queues (20 points)

-In this task, we will examine heaps and priority queues.
+In this task, we will examine heap-based priority queues.
 Task a and b should be answered in the pdf, task c consists of coding.

-**
+**a)** The array `[ null, T, P, R, N, H, O, A, E, I, G ]` represents a 1-indexed max heap in a priority queue of characters.
+What does the array look like after `S` is added to the priority queue?

+**b)** Criticize the following idea: To implement `peek()` (find the maximum/minumum) in constant time, why not use a stack or a queue, but keep track of the maximum/minimum value inserted so far, then return that value for `peek()`?
+Limit your answer to a short paragraph.

 **c)** Write a class `IndexMinPQ` which implements the interface `IIndexPQ`.

 An *indexed priority queue* is one where your heap consists of *indexed* (named) items; for instance, say we have a priority queue of objects, where what you get when you peek or poll is simply the *id* of the object, and not the actual object itself.
 In order to know how the indices are sorted, each index (/id) is associated with a comparable *key*.
 The great benefit of this data structure is that it is possible to change the priority of an object if we know its index.

-We have provide a (silly) class [UnorderedIndexMaxPQ](https://github.com/torsteins/inf102f18-mandatory1/blob/master/src/main/java/no/uib/ii/inf102/f18/mandatory1/UnorderedIndexMaxPQ.java) which implements the interface.
+We have provided a (silly) class [UnorderedIndexMaxPQ](https://github.com/torsteins/inf102f18-mandatory1/blob/master/src/main/java/no/uib/ii/inf102/f18/mandatory1/UnorderedIndexMaxPQ.java) which implements the interface.
 This is only for your reference; you do not need to touch it unless your really want to.

-You may use the partial solution from page 333/334 in the book as a starting point (you might need to rename some funcitons to fit the interface).
+(Hint: Use the partial solution from page 333/334 in the book as a starting point.
+You might need to rename some funcitons to fit the interface.)

 You must fulfill the following requirements:

-  * Your constructor takes a single argument, the maximum allowed index of your indexed priority queue.
+  * Your constructor takes a single argument, the highest allowed index in your indexed priority queue.
 You are *not* required to make the class dynamically resizable.
   * Your `poll()` and `peek()` functions should return the index of the *minimum* element in the priority queue (as opposed to the provided [UnorderedIndexMaxPQ](https://github.com/torsteins/inf102f18-mandatory1/blob/master/src/main/java/no/uib/ii/inf102/f18/mandatory1/UnorderedIndexMaxPQ.java) class, which returns the index of the maximum).
   * Your `add()`, `remove()`, `changeKey()` and `poll()` functions should take logarithmic time at worst (as a function of the number of elements currently in the priority queue)
   * Your `peek()`, `contains()`, `size()`, and `getKey()` functions should take constant time.